Quickstart

 "deny-novel" |

-The quickstart uses "trust-cache" so it runs without a 0G Compute account.
-Production agents pick "verify" for actual novel-threat detection.
-Use "deny-novel" for high-stakes operations where TEE latency is unacceptable and you would rather false-positive than wait.
+The quickstart uses "trust-cache" so it runs without spending on CRE.
+Production agents pick "verify" for real novel-threat detection.
+Use "deny-novel" for high-stakes operations where you would rather false-positive than wait for a verdict.

 Next